Dr. Felix Zajitschek

 Civic innovation & Digital Tools

-In addition to my biology research, I create practical digital tools and do social research aimed at strengthening local democracy and community ties.
-My work explores how we can improve communication to discuss and collaborate, from advocating for official broadcasting channels for every elected official to using community data to solve local infrastructure challenges and foster collaboration.
+In addition to my biology research, I create practical digital tools and think about pragmatic solutions aimed at strengthening local democracy, community, and civic participation.
+My articles explore how we can improve communication to discuss and collaborate, from advocating for official broadcasting channels for every elected official to transparentlyusing community data to solve local infrastructure challenges and foster collaboration.

 • Formby Traffic Safety Survey 2024 – A data-driven initiative to map and analyze traffic safety concerns across Formby, and advocate for better infrastructure.